ryanpon/node-multiprocessing/README.md

   return x * two;  // "two" wont be defined after being passed to the child proc }
 ```

+### .apply(any arg, Function|String fnOrModulePath) -> Promise

+A convenience method for calling map with a single argument.
+Useful for when you want to use the pool as a queue that processes jobs in a first-come, first-served manner.

 ## License